-Note - It is not possible to use a barcode wand at the same time as using an external sensor or laser range finder.
+Note - It is never possible to connect more than one external sensor or laser range-finder to a TDC1 at one time.

 Chapter 3 External Sensors

 3.1 Introduction

 Asset Surveyor can interface to a wide range of external sensors equipped with an RS232 serial port.
 When Asset Surveyor receives a data message from an external sensor, it can log this data together with an associated GPS position, or it can log the sensor data as an attribute value for a feature.